-We just got back from a week at Bald Head Island, and while it unfortunately rained the first four days, we had our full stash of sunscreen on standby.
-Despite more grey weather than we had anticipated, we actually used our sunscreen quite a lot.
-(As you probably know, it’s important to use SPF even on cloudy days!)
+We recently spent Spring Break at Bald Head Island, and while it wasn’t sizzling summer heat, we had our full stash of sunscreen on standby so we could still protect our skin.
+As you probably know, it’s important to use sun protection and broad spectrum SPF even on cloudy days!

 Safer Sunscreen 101